-- Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors. - Deliver an effective approach to online safety, which empowers us to protect and educate the whole school community in its use of technology. - To ensure continual and adapted e-safety procedures and expectations are upheld during the COVID-19 school closure arrangements.
-It will be more important than ever that Witley School provide a safe environment, including online.
-Witley School will continue to ensure that appropriate filters and monitoring systems are in place to protect children when they are online on the school IT systems or using resources recommended for parents during home learning.
+- Have robust processes in place to ensure the online safety of pupils, staff, volunteers, governors and anyone involved in our school activities. - Deliver an effective approach to online safety, which empowers us to protect and educate the whole school community in its use of technology. - To ensure that appropriate filters and monitoring systems are in place to protect children when they are online on the school IT systems or using resources recommended for parents during home learning.